sdole/tvarit-maven/README.md

 - [Oracle virtual box](https://www.virtualbox.org/wiki/Downloads)
 - Maven and other java tools, IDEs etc

-###To execute the basic run
+###Kitchen test (recipe only)
+This sub-section shows how to run the [Tvarit](https://github.com/sdole/tvarit/tree/master/tvarit-cookbook) cookbook on developer workstation with [Kitchen CI](http://kitchen.ci).

 Assuming windows for developer workstation:
-- navigate to the tvarit-cookbook folder within this project in PowerShell
+- navigate to the tvarit-cookbook folder in PowerShell
 - run command "kitchen converge".
 Depending on your internet speed, this could take upto 10 minutes or more.
 - after converge is complete, run "kitchen login"
 - verify that wildfly and java 8 are installed.
 For example: